Travel Nurse Taxes: What Are Tax Homes?

 - You perform part of your business in the area of your main home and use that home for lodging while doing business in the area.

-- You have living expenses at your main home that you duplicate because your business requires you to be away from that home.
+- You have living expenses at your main home that you duplicate because your business travel requires you to be away from that home.

 - You haven’t abandoned the area in which both your historical place of lodging and your claimed main home are located; you have a member or members of your family living at your main home; or you often use that home for lodging.